 The Charge 2's OLED display (below) shows Time; Steps; Heart Rate; Distance; Calories burned; Floors climbed; Very active minutes; Caller ID; Text Notification; and Alarm.

-The (soon-to-be-discontinued) Charge HR's OLED display shows Heart Rate; Exercise Tracking; Time; Steps; Distance; Calories burned; Floors climbed; Very active minutes; Caller ID; and Alarm.
+The (discontinued) Charge HR's OLED display shows Heart Rate; Exercise Tracking; Time; Steps; Distance; Calories burned; Floors climbed; Very active minutes; Caller ID; and Alarm.

 The Blaze's colourful display wins hands down, although you won't see it if you put your hands down…